 Want To Teach Your Toddler Coding But Don’t Like Screens?
 Try This Wooden Block Instead

-Originally released to about 800 families and educators through a successful 2013 Kickstarter campaign, Primo Toys’ Cubetto teaches kids as young as 3 programming fundamentals through tactile interaction with a toy they totally get: a sweet, smiling wooden block.
+Originally released to about 800 families and educators through a successful 2013 Kickstarter campaign, Primo Toys’ Cubetto teaches kids as young as three years old programming fundamentals through tactile interaction with a toy they totally get: a sweet, smiling wooden block.
 Kids program Cubetto to move along a specified course on a map by arranging 16 colored-coded chips in a particular order on a Bluetooth-enabled “pad” (also made of delightful, blonde wood).
 Once Cubetto’s been programmed, kids hit the start button and watching in amazement as the block moves from A to B as specified.
 There’s no right or wrong way to play, and as kids get more comfortable with Cubetto they can program it to move in different patterns across chosen milestones or around obstacles on one of several included maps.

-Over the last 2 years, Primo successfully proved their concept and won the approval of Montessori kindergartens, among others.
+Over the last two years, Primo successfully proved their Cubetto concept and won the approval of Montessori kindergartens, among others.
 In addition to aiding kids’ creativity, critical thinking, and spatial awareness, Cubetto helps foster inclusion, specifically between sighted and non-sighted kids in the same setting, both of whom strengthened sequencing and communication skills by playing with it.
 This week, they returned for a full-scale relaunch and smashed their Kickstarter goal in less than 17 hours, becoming the first ed-tech project to reach $100,000 in one day.

 So yeah, that’s what happened to playing with blocks.